Confinement in the three-state Potts quantum spin chain in extreme ferromagnetic limit: Spectrum of the three-state Potts quantum spin chain

 In the ferromagnetic phase $0<h_x<1$ at $h_z=0$, the Hamiltonian $\mathbb{Z}_2$-symmetry is spontaneously broken, and model \eqref{HamIs} has two degenerate ferromagnetic vacua $|\text{vac}\rangle^{(\mu)}$, $\mu=1,2$, which are distinguished by the sign of the spontaneous magnetisation:

 with $\bar{\sigma}=(1-h_x^2)^{1/8}>0$.
 Elementary excitations in this case are the kinks $K_{12}$ and $K_{21}$, which interpolate between the two vacua.

 Applying a longitudinal magnetic field $h_z>0$ breaks the model's integrability and explicitly breaks the $\mathbb{Z}_2$ symmetry of its Hamiltonian.
 As a result, the vacuum $|\text{vac}\rangle^{(1)}$ decreases in energy and becomes the true ground state, while the vacuum $|\text{vac}\rangle^{(2)}$ increases in energy and transforms into a metastable false vacuum.
-The energy difference between the true and false vacua induces a long-range attractive interaction between kinks, which, in turn, leads to their confinement: isolated kinks do not exist anymore in the system, and the kinks are bound into compound particles called `mesons'.
-The mass spectrum of mesons in the IFT and the energy spectra of mesons in the Ising spin chain \eqref{HamIs} have been extensively studied in the literature both analytically \cite{McCoy78,FonZam2003,FZ06,Rut05,Rut08a,Rut09} and numerically \cite{LT2015,Kor16,Po22,Ising_ak_gt}.
+The energy difference between the true and false vacua induces a long-range attractive interaction between kinks, which, in turn, leads to their confinement: isolated kinks do not exist anymore in the system, and the kinks are bound into compound particles called `mesons', the spectrum of which has been studied extensively \cite{Rut08a,Kor16,Po22,Ising_ak_gt}.

-It turns out, however, that the simplicity of the IFT and its spin chain counterpart \eqref{HamIs} substantially restricts their dynamics.
-In particular, the $\mathbb{Z}_2$ symmetry of these models in the deconfined phase restricts their `hadron' spectra after the confinement transition to the meson (two-kink) excitations, and does not permit baryon (three-kink) bound states.

-On the contrary, both meson and baryon excitations are allowed in the three-state Potts field theory (PFT), which describes the scaling limit of the two-dimensional three-state Potts model.
-At zero magnetic fields, the three-state PFT is invariant under the group $S_3$ of permutations of three `colours', and displays a continuous order-disorder phase transition.
-In the ordered phase, it has three degenerate vacua and six types of kinks $K_{\mu\nu}$ ('quarks') interpolating between vacua $|\text{vac}\rangle^{(\mu)}$ and $|\text{vac}\rangle^{(\nu)}$, with $\mu,\nu=1,2,3$.
-The three-state PFT at zero magnetic field is integrable, the kink scattering matrix \cite{CZ92} and form factors of physically relevant operators \cite{KS88} in this model are exactly known.

-Similar to the IFT, application of the magnetic field breaks the integrability of the three-state PFT and leads to confinement of kinks, as shown by Delfino and Grinza \cite{DG08}.
-These authors performed the symmetry analysis of the kink bound states in the $q$-state PFT and showed that both mesons and baryons are allowed at $q=3$.
-The meson masses in the $q$-state PFT in the weak confinement regime were analytically calculated to leading order in $h$ in \cite{RutP09}, while the masses of several lightest baryons in the three-state PFT in the leading order in $h$ have been calculated in \cite{Rut15B}.
-These predictions were later confirmed by direct numerical calculations \cite{LT2015}.

-Recently, confinement of kinks was studied \cite{Po25} in the three-state Potts spin chain.
-Similarly to the field theory version, switching on a (weak) longitudinal field in the ferromagnetic phase leads to confinement, with the spectrum containing meson and baryon excitations.\footnote{We note that the realisation of baryon excitations in condensed matter systems has attracted recent interest \cite{2007PhRvL..98p0405R,2020arXiv200707258L,2023PhRvR...5d3020W}.} It was found that the spectra of two-kink excitations can be explained well using semiclassical quantisation \cite{Po25}.